howbuildingsfail/hbf-rig/piset1/set/README.md

 ###Creative Supply

+Was called Peasholme Green 74 in HBF dropbox/scripts/nextset/set

-Again - have to find the bass sound
+Again - have to find the bass sound: Have found one similar with a different fall value for now.

 ###To Get Music